WaviestBalloon/RobloxWrap-Documentation/src/guide/introduction.md

 ## Installation

-Alright, let's get started, first we need to install the RobloxWrap package from the NPM registry:
+Alright, let's get started, first we need to install the RobloxWrap package from the NPM registry, run the following command in your terminal:

 ```bash
 npm i robloxwrap
 ```

 :::tip TIP
 Using it in multiple projects?
-Append a `-g` flag to install it globally, save the hassle of installing it every time.
+Append the `-g` flag to install it globally, save the hassle of installing it every time.
 :::

 Congrats, you've installed RobloxWrap!
 Now let's get started with the basics.